Neversink River waterfalls in New York

 Check Bridgeville flow, water temperature, exact DEC reach category, and whether your access is public.

-Are there special regulations on the Neversink River?+
+Are there special fishing rules on the Neversink River?

 Yes.
 DEC reach categories change by section, so the rules are not the same from the upper forks to the lower gorge.